front-end-foundations/4-flex-menu/readme.md

 In our final revision we used the latest enhancements to JavaScript.
 These will be supported by most browsers but there are many enhancements that will have poor support.

 Many people use a tool to translate modern JavaScript into more broadly compatible JavaScript.
-This include [Babel](https://babeljs.io).
-Try translating our final scripts using their Try it out link.
+The most commonly used tool is [Babel](https://babeljs.io).
+Try translating our final scripts using their "Try it out" link.

 While there is a `NodeList.forEach()` method, it has [partial browser support](https://developer.mozilla.org/en-US/docs/Web/API/NodeList/forEach#Browser_Compatibility) at this time.
 You can use a polyfill to support Internet Explorer.

 Or, you can convert NodeLists into Arrays with the `Array.from()` method and use `Array.forEach()` instead.

+E.g.:

 ```js
 Array.from(mainNav).forEach(function (navItem) {